-FINANCIAL VIABILITY STANDARDS AHCCCS (refer to ACOM Policy 305) divided by the number of Title XIX/XXI members enrolled at the end of the period.
+FINANCIAL VIABILITY STANDARDS - AHCCCS COMPLETE CARE CURRENT RATIO Current assets, less due from affiliates, divided by current liabilities.
+Percent "Current Assets" includes any investments that can be converted to cash within three business days without significant loss of value (i.e., more than 10 percent).
 All components of the calculation should include annual audit adjustments.
+Other Assets deemed restricted by AHCCCS are excluded from this ratio.
+Refer to the AHCCCS Financial Reporting Guide.
+Standard: At least 1.00 Unrestricted equity, less on-balance sheet performance bond or bond substitute, due from affiliates, guarantees of debts/pledges/assignments and other assets determined to be restricted, by AHCCCS (refer to ACOM Policy 305) divided by the number of members enrolled at the end of the period.
+All components of the calculation should include annual audit adjustments.
 The Contractor shall self-monitor for compliance with the equity per member amount monthly to ensure equity per member does not fall below the required amount.
 The Contractor shall infuse capital to meet the equity per member within 30 days of falling below the required amount.
-The Contractor shall demonstrate compliance with the SMI equity per member standard at any time during the Contract cycle.
-The ACC equity per member requirement must be maintained throughout the Contract term.
-Once the SMI equity per member standard is met, the Contractor shall maintain compliance for the remainder of the Contract term.
+EQUITY PER MEMBER TITLE XIX/XXI MEMBER The Contractor shall demonstrate compliance with the equity per member standard at any time during the Contract cycle.
+Once the \$250 equity per member standard is met, the Contractor shall maintain compliance at \$250 per member for the remainder of the Contract term.
 The Contractor may request a waiver from AHCCCS to include the portion of the due from affiliates balance resulting from a qualifying cash sweep arrangement or a qualifying centralized cash arrangement with or for other Arizona Medicaid lines of business (including the Non-title XIX/XXI Contract).
 Additional information regarding the Equity per Member Requirement may be found in the Performance Bond and Equity per Member Requirements policy in ACOM Policy 305 [42 CFR 438.604(a)(4); 42 CFR 438.606; 42 CFR 438.116].
-Standard: At least \$250 per ACC member and at least \$1,300 per Title XIX/XXI member with SMI assigned to the ACC-RBHA for the Central GSA; or At least \$1,200 per Title XIX/XXI member with SMI assigned to the ACC-RBHA for the North and South GSAs MEDICAL LOSS RATIO Incurred claims plus Expenditures for activities that improve health care quality, divided by premium revenue less State, Federal, and local taxes and licensing and regulatory fees.
+MEDICAL LOSS RATIO (MLR) Standard: At least \$250 per member Incurred claims plus expenditures for activities that improve health care quality, divided by premium revenue less State,

+FINANCIAL VIABILITY STANDARDS - AHCCCS COMPLETE CARE Federal, and local taxes and licensing and regulatory fees.
 Refer to the AHCCCS Financial Reporting Guide.

-FINANCIAL VIABILITY STANDARDS

-Standard: At least 85 percent

-ADMINISTRATIVE COST PERCENTAGE Total administrative expenses divided by the sum of total capitation plus Delivery Supplement plus All Reconciliation Settlements less Reinsurance less premium tax.
+Standard: At least 85 percent ADMINISTRATIVE COST PERCENTAGE Total administrative expenses divided by the sum of total capitation plus Delivery Supplement plus All Reconciliation Settlements less Reinsurance less premium tax.
 All components of the calculation should include annual audit adjustments.
 Standard: No greater than 10 percent

-FINANCIAL VIABILITY STANDARD - MEDICARE ADVANTAGE PLAN CERTIFIED BY AHCCCS

-EQUITY PER MEMBER Unrestricted equity, less on-balance sheet performance bond or bond substitute, due from affiliates, guarantees of debts/pledges/ assignments and other assets determined to be restricted by AHCCCS (refer to ACOM Policy 305), divided by the number of Medicare Advantage Plan dual eligible members enrolled at the end of the period.
+FINANCIAL VIABILITY STANDARD - MEDICARE ADVANTAGE PLAN CERTIFIED BY AHCCCS EQUITY PER MEMBER Unrestricted equity, less on-balance sheet performance bond or bond substitute, due from affiliates, guarantees of debts/pledges/assignments and other assets determined to be restricted by AHCCCS (refer to ACOM Policy 305), divided by the number of Medicare Advantage Plan dual eligible members enrolled at the end of the period.
 All components of the calculation should include annual audit adjustments.
 Standard: At least \$350